The Truth About How Your Diet Affects Your Cholesterol

-High cholesterol is a serious problem in America, affecting nearly one in three adults.
-It may seem that simply avoiding high-cholesterol foods is a good way to solve this public health crisis — but in reality, the connection between diet and blood cholesterol levels is much more complicated.
+High cholesterol is a serious problem in the U.S., affecting nearly 2 in 5 adults, according to the Centers for Disease Control and Prevention (CDC).
+Avoiding high-cholesterol foods may seem like a simple way to solve this crisis — but in reality, the connection between diet and blood cholesterol levels is more complicated.

-Yes, dietary cholesterol is present in certain foods, and eating these can, in fact, affect blood cholesterol levels in the body.
-But even the leading health and nutrition experts aren't sure exactly how big a role cholesterol from food plays in a person's overall cardiovascular health.
+Yes, dietary cholesterol is present in certain foods, and eating these was long to thought to affect blood cholesterol levels in the body.

 Video of the Day

 Because cholesterol is also produced by our bodies, genetics are also a big factor.
-Other lifestyle components — like physical activity, smoking and eating a lot of processed or fried foods (whether they're high in cholesterol or not) — can make a difference, too.
+Other lifestyle components — like physical activity, smoking and eating a lot of processed or fried foods — can make a difference, too.

 It's a complex topic, and it's normal to be confused about what you should — and shouldn't — eat and do to keep your cholesterol at a healthy level.
 Here, we'll break down the latest science on the topic, and get expert opinions on what really matters.